waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **VOID:** Impassable tile type, acts as a wall.
 *   **WARP_CARPET_LEFT:** Requires being on the tile, facing the direction of the warp, and then pressing the directional button again.
 *   WADE on Route 31 will share BERRIES if I visit him.
+*   **MIRACLE SEED:** Received from Cooltrainer M on Route 32.
+Boosts the power of grass-type moves.